 - Domestic violence

 - Physical abuse

 - Post-traumatic stress disorder (PTSD)

 - Postnatal depression

 I strongly believe that counselling should be affordable and for this reason I keep my fees as low as possible (£40 per 50 minute session).
-I offer concessionary rates (£30 per 50 minute session) for students and low income earners.
+I offer limited concessionary rates (£30 per 50 minute session) for students and low income earners.

 My practice is based in Petts Wood with easy on street parking availability.
 Please telephone or email me to arrange an initial consultation.
 Thereafter, if you wish to proceed, we can agree a regular weekly time and your counselling session will be available to you for as long as it is helpful.

 Daytime, and limited evening and Saturday morning appointments.